Published on Nov 05, 2013 and last reviewed on Mar 29, 2023 - 5 min read

-Tests to Identify Cancerous Changes:
+I. Tests to Identify Cancerous Changes:

 HPV Typing Test: HPV DNA (deoxyribonucleic acid) testing will look for the virus (human papillomavirus) that causes these cell changes.
-If the test is positive it means there is the presence of high risk HPV.
+If the test is positive it means there is the presence of high-risk HPV.
 But since not all women having HPV develop cervical cancer, more tests are needed to confirm cervical cancer.

 Pap Smear Test: Pap smear is a screening test for early detection of cervix cancer.
 It is such a simple and painless office procedure that every lady should come forward for this.
-It takes ten years for any abnormal changes in the Pap to develop into cancerous changes.
+It takes ten years for any abnormal changes in the smear to develop into cancerous changes.
 So it is such a large protection and an eye-opener.
 The Pap test or Pap smear test will look for precancerous cell changes on the cervix that may turn into cervical cancer if not treated properly.

+II.
 Tests to Confirm Cervical Cancer:

-MRI (magnetic resonance imaging) - These use magnetic fields to measure the size of tumors with a clearer picture.
-Usually a contrast dye is administered prior to the procedure.
+MRI (Magnetic Resonance Imaging) - These use magnetic fields to measure the size of tumors with a clearer picture.
+Usually, a contrast dye is administered prior to the procedure.

-Cervical cancer vaccination is against HPV 6, 11, 16, 18 (deadly strains causing dysplastic and precancerous lesions).
+Cervical cancer vaccination is against HPV 6, 11, 16, and 18 (deadly strains causing dysplastic and precancerous lesions).
 It gives protection against CIN grade 1, 2, 3, AIS, Vulvar intraepithelial neoplasia, and vaginal intraepithelial neoplasia.

 Starting age for vaccination is 9 -12 years, and catch-up is given in adolescent girls and young women between 13 and 26 years.
 It is best given before sexual exposure.
 The earlier the vaccination is given, the better it is.
-The vaccination schedule is 0, 2, 6 months; three doses are given over six months.
+The vaccination schedule is 0, 2, and 6 months; three doses are given over six months.
 It is administered in the deltoid region (intramuscularly).